How to Download Disney Plus Movies to MP4? [Lossless 4K]

 - No Atmos/5.1: The audio is gimped, too.
 You get standard AAC 2.0 stereo, not immersive Dolby Atmos.
 It sounds flat and lifeless on my high-end headphones.

 I'm not alone in this.
 I saw a Reddit thread just last week where users were asking why their downloaded Mandalorian episodes looked 'flat and dull' on their new tablets.
-That's one of the roadblocks in action: quality degradation.
+That's one of the limitations in action: quality degradation.

 My Test: Proving the "High Quality" File is a Joke